Mary Ann Tripp: Historic travels

 She always looked back on that first voyage as an important event in her life, and she recalled with much amusement the efforts of Captain Tripp and herself to visit the walled city of Canton.
 They were at a port not many miles from Canton and were transported to the gates by means of a car carried by two Chinamen.
 Arriving, they entered the gate but further progress was barred by a guard and they were obliged to retire.
 Admission was sought at the other gates, but they met with similar reaction in each instance.
 They finally gave up the attempt but they were afterwards able to say that they had been within the walls of the city.

 During her second trip around the globe, she and her husband sustained a mild shock when the vessel he was commanding, the Oneida, was struck by a whaling vessel at night while both ships were making their way across the Pacific Ocean.
 Although the whaling vessel lost its mizzen mast and one of its smaller whaleboats, the Oneida sustained no serious damage, and was able to continue on its way.
 When interviewed later in life, Mary Ann (Hathaway) Tripp recalled that she had never felt afraid during any of her travels but was, instead, more often left with feelings of curiosity or fascination.

 After returning to America, she settled into life in Fairhaven, Massachusetts, where her husband had built a mansion on Adams Street.
 Religiously, she was a member of the Congregational Church in her community.

 Later life

-On April 24, 1864, Mary Ann (Hathaway) Tripp became a widow when her husband passed away in Fairhaven at the age of 62.
+On April 24, 1864, Mary Ann (Hathaway) Tripp became a widow when her husband died in Fairhaven at the age of 62.
 He was laid to rest at Fairhaven’s Riverside Cemetery.

 No longer in need of a large home, but in need of funding to support herself as she aged, Mrs. Tripp subsequently sold the estate where she had resided with her late husband.
 (The house and grounds were later purchased by Professor Theodore Thomas, and then resold to the Congregation of the Sacred Hearts, which converted the estate into a monastery.)

 She then moved into a home on the corner of Washington and William Streets in Fairhaven.